Three ways you can ‘own’ volatility

 Do you want to reduce volatility?
 You’re not alone.
 Volatility management is a common goal among investors.
 The assumption is that volatility is always a bad thing.
 If left unchecked, volatility can certainly do damage to your portfolio.
 However, volatility doesn’t always have to be a bad thing.
 The key is in how you manage it.

 On the other end of the spectrum, a portfolio of small- or micro-cap stocks in countries with emerging economies could offer extremely high levels of return.
-However, that type of portfolio would also be exposed to substantial levels of loss.
+However, that type of portfolio would also be exposed to the potential of substantial levels of loss.
 The returns may be high, but the volatility may be as well.

 The key is to find a portfolio somewhere in between the two options.
 Eliminating volatility completely also eliminates the possibility of return.
 Embracing volatility too much can bring excessive levels of risk.